 - Severe pain if the bone collapes from weakness

-To make a diagnosis, your doctor may take an x-ray to rule out a fracture, and to see if the cause of the limited blood flow.
+To make a diagnosis, your doctor may take an x-ray to rule out a fracture (as this is often the cause of limited blood flow to the femoral head).
 An MRI will be the best tool to determine the state of the cartilage and other soft tissue in the hip joint.
 A bone scan or CT scan could also be used to help with the diagnosis.